 So you can see that as factors and determinants mount, AI software becomes essential.
 In fact, with just one van and ten stops the number of possible routes is over 3 and a half million!
 Add in four more vans and it jumps to em...37 quadrillion.

-Business is about using resources efficiently and if a software program that costs a few hundred dollars can save you that much every week in fuel, drivers wages and wear-and-tear on vehicles [not to mention drivers] then that is a simple calculation for any owner or CEO.
+Business is about using resources efficiently and if a routing solution that costs a few hundred dollars can save you that much every week in fuel, drivers wages and wear-and-tear on vehicles [not to mention drivers] then that is a simple calculation for any owner or CEO.

 Building your delivery system